 - The first 3 ingredients are all the good stuff that will make your skin look more smooth.
 No health concerns.
 At this price point, sure, I expect this type of thing.

 - Polymethylsilsesquioxane – this stuff repels water *LOL* Perhaps that the magic that makes this foundation last so long.

 - Dimethicone – this silicon leaves the skin feeling silky and look more smooth.
 At the same time, it covers the skin.
 Some sites call it out as a myth.
 Others swears that it is bad for the skin.
 I am not a dermatologist, so I’ve flagged in anyway in case you’re into a silicon free product regime.
 I am not sure whether it is dimethicone or the combination of many silicon in this list that causes my issue.
-For me, after continuous 30 days daily use, I agree.
-This foundation does increase clogged pores even though I use an arsenal amount of cleansing product.
+For me, after continuous 30 days daily use, this foundation does increase clogged pores even though I use an arsenal amount of cleansing product.
 3 silicons are high on the list.
 I don’t use this foundation daily any more and it is not longer an issue.